THREELabs/stock-predict/README.md

 # Final-Year-Project
 This is a forecasting model built using LSTM.
-Gives predictions of stock values listed on various stock exchanges.
+Gives predictions of stock values listed across stock exchanges.